 After checking in to our hotels, we dropped bags and met up for some lunch.
 We decided to check out Torchy’s for some tacos.
-This is an uber-casual restaurant has locations around the city and was perfect for the first day or night.
+This is an uber-casual restaurant has locations around the city and was perfect for the first day.
 Their menu is huge and everything is delicious so you can’t really go wrong.
 I opted for the Alabama Shake (fried fish) and Carnitas taco and an ice cold Topo Chico seltzer water.
-The location on South Congress didn't have their liquor license at the time but if they had, I would’ve likely gotten a beer.
+The location on South Congress didn't have their liquor license at the time, but if they had, I would’ve likely gotten a beer.
 We heard from some locals that they have tasty frozen margaritas too.

 Bride to be Claire was craving a frosty drink so I took my brother’s recommendation to check out the lounge at Hotel San Jose for some frosé .
 That was the best decision of the whole trip honestly.
 Their patio lounge is well shaded and they keep the frozen concoctions flowing.
-We were also pleasantly surprised to find out it was happy hour so frosé was half off and $1 off beer and wine, and 20% off of snacks.
+We were also pleasantly surprised to find out it was happy hour, so frosé was half off and $1 off beer and wine, and 20% off of snacks.
 Score.
 Happy Hour at Hotel San Jose runs from Monday – Thursday from noon to 5pm (excluding holidays).

 Beer Tasting Around Town

 You know I can't go anywhere without searching out some local beer.
-I met up with my friend Andrea, a former brewery colleague and beer blogger Caitlin of Big World Small Girl to do some tasting.
-We headed to Rainey Street, a funky street lined with renovated bungalows turned into bars and restaurants.
+I met up with my friend Andrea and beer blogger Caitlin of Big World Small Girl to do some tasting.
+They recommended Rainey Street, a funky street lined with renovated bungalows turned into bars and restaurants.
 If you have any beer fans in your group, check out at these two spots.

-This laundromat turned swanky cafe earned early praise from Food & Wine, Southern Living, and Thrillist for their creative cuisine.
+The Launderette, a laundromat turned swanky cafe, earned early praise from Food & Wine, Southern Living, and Thrillist for their creative cuisine.
 If you and your girls arrive on Friday afternoon this would be such a fun place for a boozy lunch to kick off your weekend.
 They have plenty of small plates that would be easy to share.
 We tried the salt cod croquettes - so delicious.
 I can't turn down deviled eggs so we ordered some of those too.
 Topped with smoked salmon and trout roe, they were truly decadent.
-For mains, I had a hankering for a BLT and was thrilled to find a fried egg blt with pimento cheese on the menu.
+For mains, I had a hankering for a BLT and was thrilled to find a fried egg BLT with pimento cheese on the menu.
 Word on the street is they make the best damn ice cream sandwich in the world.
-Sadly they were out of it the day I went...
+Sadly, they were sold out when I was there.
 If you know how much I love ice cream then you know this news left me truly heartbroken.